Code of Conduct

 Procedure for Code Violations

-If you feel there has been a breach of the Code of Conduct, you may file a complaint with the Conduct Committee by sending an email to email@example.com, or with any Board member.
+If you feel there has been a breach of the Code of Conduct, send a complaint to the Conduct Committee (firstname.lastname@example.org).

 The Conduct Committee will determine if the Code of Conduct has been violated.
-When a complaint is received, the Conduct Committee will appoint 3 individuals to investigate.
+They will appoint 3 individuals to investigate.
 They will preserve, over the course of the investigation, the anonymity of both the person who filed the complaint and the target.
 If preserving anonymity is not possible, they will alert the relevant parties to their intended course of investigation and receive consent from those persons before breaking anonymity.

 - A second violation of the Code of Conduct will result in the suspension of the individual from 1 Witchwood event.